oskar8991/KCHosptial-CMS/README.md

 Once you are all set, run `gunicorn -c config.py "app:create_app()"` to run the application.

-Additionally, you can view website at: https://williwaller.herokuapp.com/
+Additionally, you can view the website at: https://williwaller.herokuapp.com/